GeoscienceAustralia/sira/docs/source/ch03_installation.rst

     $ docker rm -f sifra

 Several other containers are provided to help with development.
-These are defined in the other *Dockerfile*s in the present directory, and are:
+These are defined in the other `Dockerfiles` in the present directory, and are:

 - *Dockerfile-api*: Provides a web API which is used for parameterising model components (at this stage just response functions) and serialising them.